CONTACT

 Born in Washington State’s Skagit Valley, Michael was raised in a healthcare-focused family.
 Taught photography by his father—a physician who documented his work overseas—he was immersed early in service and storytelling.
 His family’s humanitarian work took them to Mexican clinics, and their home welcomed dozens of exchange students.

-In 2023, Michael released the novel AI reportage illustration work 90 Miles.
+In 2023 Michael released the novel and highly controversial AI reportage illustration work 90 Miles.

-He is co-directing a film based in Cuba and finishing a screenplay for a feature film based on the story of Sgt.
-Madot Dagbinza, whom he documented while living in the DRC.
-He was the main character and a cinematographer for the Michael Mann directed HBO documentary Witness: Libya, and his film work was featured in several other conflict based documentaries including Hondros, Which way is the Front Line from Here?
-The Life and Time of Tim Hetherington, The Prosecutors and This is Congo
+Michael was the main character and a cinematographer for the Michael Mann directed HBO documentary Witness: Libya, and his film work was featured in several other conflict based documentaries including Hondros, Which way is the Front Line from Here?
+The Life and Time of Tim Hetherington, The Prosecutors and This is Congo.
+In 2025 he finished a draft screenplay for a feature film based on the story of Sgt.
+Madot Dagbinza, a friend and commando he documented while living in the DRC.

 CLIENTS